richkbryan/richkbryan.github.io/README.md

-# richkbryan.github.io
+# upstateSimulations
-Hosted Github site
+Website for Upstate Simulations.